noerdisch/puppet-codeception/README.md

 I am not a DevOps guy.
 So be patient with me if something is done wrong and open an issue or send a PR.
 I just want to share my little helper.

+## Troubleshooting

+* The TYPO3 acceptance tests are failing and the screenshot shows only "File not found"?
+Then you probably have a process that uses the port 8000.
+Check this with ```sudo netstat -plnt``` ... when you have a process that is not php, try to stop that.
+Otherwise the start-typo3-listener can not start.

 ## Links

 * [Codeception](http://codeception.com/)